Main illustration: Na Kim

 One common approach is to outsource content production, which can be cheaper in pure monetary terms.
 But unless someone, preferably an editor or someone with editorial skills, is closely managing that process you’ll end up paying more for it in the long run.

 That’s because the second law of content marketing is that crappy content generates crappy business.
 If the articles you’re publishing are just plain bad, then you won’t generate traffic.
 If they are good but only tangentially related to your business, then you’re going to be attracting readers who will never become your customers.

 Just because you can publish to the world for free, doesn’t mean content is free

-Lots of startups approach content production as something that can be done in the founders’ “spare time” – at weekends or evenings.
+Lots of startups who start a blog approach content production as something that can be done in the founders’ “spare time” – at weekends or evenings.
 That might work for a while but it’s simply not a sustainable, scalable or sane strategy.
 And it requires massive discipline, because as a founder or early stage employee, time spent writing blog posts, hosting podcasts, or shooting videos is time you’re not doing other work that often seems more urgent or impactful.